saif-ellafi/foundryvtt-window-controls/README.md

 ## Check out my other modules!
 * Minimal UI (Recommended combination!)
 * Super Select

+## 4 Available Settings
+### Minimize button (Default: On)
+Adds a minimize button that does the same as double-clicking the header

 ### Organized Minimize (Default: Top with Bar)
 Allows minimizing windows into a horizontal taskbar.
 Possible options are: